delay0/Orbion_3D_BLE_Space_Mouse/README.md

 USB connection is not supported in this version!
 All functions of the firmware version mentioned above are included.
 All required libraries are included and configured for this project.
-Tested with Espressif ESP32 firmware version 2.0 for the Arduino IDE v1.8.19 / v2.x
+Tested with Espressif ESP32 firmware version 2.0.0/2.0.13 for the Arduino IDE v1.8.19 / v2.x

+Tip: Use fresh Sketchbook Folder for this Project, to prevent Librarie Versions conflicts.

 ## This version is an "as is" version.
 No support or update planned.